Courseiva

 Why this answer

-Options B and D are correct because an IT steering committee provides strategic alignment and prioritization of IT initiatives.
-Option A is not a benefit; it may increase bureaucracy.
-Option C is not a direct benefit; operational efficiency is management's role.
+Options B and C are correct because an IT steering committee provides strategic alignment and prioritization of IT initiatives, ensuring they align with business goals.
+Option A is not a benefit; operational efficiency is a management responsibility, not a committee function.
+Option D is incorrect; establishing a steering committee may add governance overhead rather than reduce management overhead.

-Option E is not a primary benefit; detailed technical decisions are outside committee scope.
+Option E is not a primary benefit; technical decisions are typically delegated to IT management.

 MCQmedium